dotnet/csharplang/proposals/records.md

 ### Copy and Clone members

-A record type contains two synthesized copying members if methods with the same signature are not already declared within the record type:
+A record type contains two synthesized copying members:

 * A protected constructor taking a single argument of the record type.
-* A public parameter-less virtual instance "clone" method with a compiler-reserved name
+* A public parameterless virtual instance "clone" method with a compiler-reserved name

-The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all instance fields declared in the input type to the corresponding fields of `this`.
+The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all accessible instance fields in the input type to the corresponding fields of `this`.

 The "clone" method returns the result of a call to a constructor with the same signature as the